tejjeenu/Habit-Centred-Todolist-AI-API/README.md

-# Project 16 API
+# Habit-Centred-Todolist AI API
-this is an api Im making for my current project tentatively titled as above
+this is a custom api specifically for the AI related functionalities for my habit centred todolist project